pribeiro42/abc/site/content/_index.en.md

               intro:
                 blurbs:
                   - text: >-
-                      The Aveiro Business Center offers two meeting spaces that include a waiting room so you can comfortably receive a customer or supplier.
+                      The Aveiro Business Center offers three meeting spaces (Premium Room and Business Room 1 and 2), that include two waiting room so you can comfortably receive a customer or supplier.
                   - text: >-
                       These are carefully furnished, charmed rooms that can be requested by an hour, a half day or a full day.